 - Identification of the key areas used to measure the success in achieving its overall objectives.
 These have been determined as free reserves, underwriting results, solvency, liquidity and reputation.
-These are referred to as "Dimensions" in this report; - Quantification of the risk appetite attributed to each of the areas above, where quantifiable; - Risk Profile (Risk Log): all of the risk faced by ELINI are identified, shortly described and categorised; - Integration and control of the risk appetite through the Association; - Dashboard.
+These are referred to as "Dimensions" in this report; - Quantification of the risk appetite attributed to each of the areas above, where quantifiable; - Risk Profile (Risk Log): all of the risk faced by ELINI are identified, shortly described and categorized both for the head office and for the Swiss and other Branches; - Integration and control of the risk appetite through the Association; - Dashboard for monitoring.